zentrocdot/ComfyUI_Circle_Detection/README.md

 *Figure 1: Original image*

-Applying the node and inpainting one gets.
+Using the capabilities of the node together with a painted mask and applying inpainting one gets.

 ![ComfyUI_temp_jgphx_00003_](https://github.com/user-attachments/assets/09dabbf0-8e59-4610-98c6-e5a344954748)